gevuong/gevuong/README.md

 I'm George, a fullstack engineer from San Francisco Bay Area.

-I have 4 YoE, and was formerly [@northwesternmutual](https://github.com/northwesternmutual) building internal web tools in GraphQL to improve the data-fetching response time for our users, and a PII data masking application in Go.
+I have 4 YoE, and was formerly [@northwesternmutual](https://github.com/northwesternmutual) building internal web tools to improve the data-fetching response time for our users in GraphQL and Typescript, and a PII data masking application in Go.

 ## About Me